Dancer

 Working hours

-Hours can be long and unsocial.
-Training and rehearsals take place during the day with most performances taking place in the evening.
-Many shows run for six days each week.
+Hours can be long and unsocial and often include evenings and weekends.
+Training and rehearsals are typically held during the day, with most performances taking place in the evening.
+Some productions run for six days a week, including matinee performances.

 What to expect